joemoose/psiops/docs/combat.md

 ## Combat Rounds

-A *combat round* is 6 seconds of game time during which you can take **one action**, such as engaging a target or moving.
+A *combat round* is around 6 seconds during which you can make **1 movement** and **1 action**, such as engaging a target or moving a second time.

-Complex actions lasting more than 6 seconds may require multiple rounds to determine a result.
-Minor actions, such as shouting, opening a door, or dropping an item, are free actions and don't require an action.
+Complex actions lasting more than 6 seconds may require multiple rounds to determine the result.
+Minor actions, such as shouting, opening a door, or dropping an item, are free actions and don’t require an action.

 ## Starting Combat

+Once combat mode begins, the game follows a set framework:

+1. Initiative roll for the first combat round
+2. Declared actions
+3. Action checks
+4. Results

 ### Initiative Check